 We proceed as follows.
 After introducing a running example and a superficial explanation of optimization on it, we present the details of the techniques in Section 4.2.
-Section 4.3 introduces the notion of query plans, which is used in Section 4.4 to describe the algorithm DMCSOPT that intertwines decomposition and pruning with variable projection for performance gains in MCS evaluation.
+Finally, Section 4.4 describes the algorithm DMCSOPT which intertwines decomposition and pruning with variable projection for performance gains in MCS evaluation.